italiancode/VybeWhale-Bot/Understanding-Token-Trades-with-Vybe-API.md

 ```

 - **What’s Happening?** The code uses a special key (`VYBE_API_KEY`) to prove it’s allowed to access the Vybe API.
 Without this key, the API won’t share any data—just like needing a library card to borrow books.
-- **For a Layperson:** Think of this as showing your ID to the librarian so they trust you to look at their records.
+- **Simple Explaination:** Think of this as showing your ID to the librarian so they trust you to look at their records.

 ### 2. **Defining the Request: What Trades to Fetch**
 The code has a function called `getTokenTrades` that asks the Vybe API for trade data: